griffithlab/genviz.org/_posts/0004-01-01-introductionToR.md

 source("https://bioconductor.org/biocLite.R")
 biocLite("BiocUpgrade")
 ```
+## Documentation and example data in R

+As with any software, documentation is key to the usefullness for a user.
+In this regard R excels, to find the documentation for a specific function in R simply prepend a ? to the function name.
+This will pull up a manual specific to that function.
+Further many packages have additional documentation in the form of vignettes, to view these vignettes from R use the vignette() function.
+In addition the source code for any function in R can be viewed by typing the function name into R without any params or parentheses.
+In addition to it's exceptional documentation R has a variety of data sets pre-loaded, in order to view these simply type data() in your R terminal.
+We will be using a few of these data sets to illustrate key concepts in this lesson.

 ## Assignment and Data types

 When working in any language you need to store values into variables.
 Defining a variable tells the language to allocate space in memory to store that variable.
 In R A variable is assigned with the assignment operator "<-" or "=", which assign in the user workspace or the current scope respectively (For the purposes of this course assignment should always occur with the "<-" operator).
 All variables are stored in objects the least complex of which is the atomic vector, these in turn are of a specific type.
 There are six main data types which are: "numeric", "integer", "character", "logical", "raw", and "complex".
 The data type can be checked with the is.foo() family of function which will return a logical vector, alternatively the data type can be determined with the class() function.
-An example of each data type is shown below:
+An example of each data type is shown below.

 <iframe width='100%' height='300' src='http://www.r-fiddle.org/#/embed?id=0K2pRVez&version=1' allowfullscreen='allowfullscreen' frameborder='0'></iframe>